 Prior to developing new volunteering offers, carefully carry out due diligence in terms of the partner organisation on the ground.
 Only offer specific assignments that are based on the needs articulated by the local community (e.g. specific expertise requested by local population) and which do not compete with the local job market.
 Enable transfer of knowledge and expertise to empower the local community and enter solid partnerships with local organisations.
 Define a minimal duration of stay for volunteers and avoid short-term placements, especially when children are involved.
 Exclude day visits to schools in your itineraries.

 In post-conflict situations, tourism is often one of the first sectors to experience a new boom.
 For instance, in Sri Lanka after 26 years of civil war, or in Burma when the dictatorship came to an end.
+Business operations in high-risk environments are faced with unique security and human rights challenges.
 When operating in destinations that are politically fragile, particular due diligence is needed for the development of touristic products.
 Learn about the conflict that has affected the country, ask questions about ownership and land acquisition, find out about the composition of staff working in tourism and the participation of community members in the development of this industry.

 Consult the guidance developed by the Roundtable Human Rights in Tourism on tourism in fragile contexts to learn more (see link below).